 There are fancy French macarons and there are coconut macaroons.
 This recipe is for the latter.
 It's similar to the tried and true macaroon recipe made with condensed milk, but enhanced with caramel sauce, chocolate chips and pecans.

-The original version is from the 2012 Pillsbury Bake-off, but I changed it up a bit by using a scoop to make them larger, dipping them in chocolate, and using caramel flavored baking chips.
-Both Hershey’s and Ghirardelli are making them, and they are much better than expected.
+The original version is from the 2012 Pillsbury Bake-Off, but I changed it up a bit by using a scoop to make them larger, dipping them in chocolate, and using salted caramel flavored baking chips.
+The caramel flavored chips add a little something, but you can make these without the special chips as well.